Mastering Multiple Choice Questions: A full breakdown to "Circle the Letter of the Best Answer"

 1. Process of Elimination: A Powerful Tool

 As mentioned earlier, eliminating incorrect options significantly increases your chances of selecting the correct answer.
-This strategy works particularly well when you're unsure about the correct answer.
+Now, this strategy works particularly well when you're unsure about the correct answer.
 By systematically removing obviously wrong options, you can narrow your choices down to one or two possibilities, improving your odds of guessing correctly.

 2. Using the "Best" Criterion: Nuance in Selection